-Many startups founders consider hiring a software development agency to deliver their product, but not every agency offers professional Product Owner services.
-As a startup founder, should you insist on hiring the Product Owner together with the development team from the agency?
+Many startup founders consider hiring a software development agency to deliver their product, but not every agency offers professional Product Owner services.
+As an owner of a start-up, should you insist on hiring the Product Owner and the agency's development team?
 Or maybe you should hire one on your side so that the Product Owner will be “closer to the business”?

 Should I hire a Product Owner if my scope is already well defined?

 When there is a “well-defined scope,” there is always a temptation to insist on a fixed-price contract.
 In complex custom software development projects, you can not correctly estimate the cost of development upfront.
 In such a case, signing the fixed-price, fixed-scope contract means that someone will take the extra cost.
 The only question is, who is going to pay for that – you or the agency?
 Read more about different types of contracts.